gtkachyk/File-Management-System/README.md

   - In your network's controller instance, change the value in File-Management-System/Global/I/Backup-Storage/copy_id.txt to 0.

 ### Adding Concepts
-You are now ready to start making 'real' copies of system data.
+You are now ready to start making 'real' copies of system data.<br>
-In an instance, any files that are part of a 'real' copy are stored in the [Backup-Storage directory](#backup-storage).
+In an instance, any files that are part of a 'real' copy are stored in the [Backup-Storage directory](#backup-storage).<br>
-Because this directory is going to store files from different instances, there needs to be a way to keep files from different instances separate.
+Because this directory is going to store files from different instances, there needs to be a way to keep files from different instances separate.<br>
-To do this this, files in Backup-Storage will be exclusively stored in '[instance preservation directories](#instance-preservation-directories)'.
+To do this this, files in Backup-Storage will be exclusively stored in '[instance preservation directories](#instance-preservation-directories)'.<br>
-Whenever you add folders to an instance preservation directory in Backup-Storage, you must ensure that you are following both the instance preservation directory rules and the Backup-Storage directory rules.
+Whenever you add folders to an instance preservation directory in Backup-Storage, you must ensure that you are following both the instance preservation directory rules and the Backup-Storage directory rules.<br>
 Read the Backup-Storage directory and instance preservation directory sections in the documentation before reading further.

-The process of making 'real' copies is handled entirely by the '[fill unused space](#fill-unused-space-algorithm)' algorithm.
+The process of making 'real' copies is handled entirely by the '[fill unused space](#fill-unused-space-algorithm)' algorithm.<br>
-As its name suggest, the fill unused space algorithm will eliminate any 'remaining capacity' in your instance network.
+As its name suggest, the fill unused space algorithm will eliminate any 'remaining capacity' in your instance network.<br>
 The remaining capacity of an instance is its capacity - the size of its Backup-Storage folder.

 ### Filling Unused Space
-This section will introduce you to the fill unused space algorithm.
+This section will introduce you to the fill unused space algorithm.<br>
-The algorithm you will use has been modified slightly to make it easier to understand.
+The algorithm you will use has been modified slightly to make it easier to understand.<br>
 After completing this guide, use the algorithm as it is described in the documentation.

 #### Adding Full Copies